Eevalice/google-ctf-practice-problems/README.md

 # Google CTF 2023 Practice Problem - Reverse Turtle

-*Note: this writeup was created by a challenge tester during our internal test run*

 In the task we get a Python script using turtles (like the LOGO language).
 It first draws two PNG pictures we also have given.